Cuphophyllus virgineus: Distribution and habitat

-The snowy waxcap is widespread throughout the north temperate zone, occurring in Europe, North America, and northern Asia, and has also been recorded from Australia.
+The snowy waxcap is widespread throughout the north temperate zone, occurring in Europe, northern Asia, North America, and Australia.
 Like other waxcaps, it grows in old, unimproved, short-sward grassland (pastures and lawns) in Europe, but in woodland elsewhere.
-Recent research suggests waxcaps are neither mycorrhizal nor saprotrophic but may be associated with mosses.
+Recent research suggests waxcaps are neither mycorrhizal nor saprotrophic, but may be associated with mosses.

 Conservation

 In Europe, Cuphophyllus virgineus is typical of waxcap grasslands, a declining habitat due to changing agricultural practices.
 Cuphophyllus virgineus is one of the commonest species in the genus and is not considered to be of conservation concern (unlike most other waxcaps).
 In 1997, the species was featured on a postage stamp issued by the Faeroe Islands.

 Edibility

-Fruit bodies are considered edible and good.
+The fruit bodies are considered edible and good.